melvinlee/workshops/docs/aws/tfe/slides-tfe.md

 Create a New Workspace
 -------------------------
 .center[![:scale 50%](images/create_repo_workspace.png)]
 Create a new workspace.
 This time you'll see an option to choose a git repository to connect to.
-Find your forked copy of the **`hashicat`** repo and click on **Create Workspace**.
+Find your forked copy of the **`hashicat-aws`** repo and click on **Create Workspace**.

 ---
 name: update-remote-backend